 You finally did it.
 You took the plunge and updated your outdated kitchen just like you’ve always wanted… Or maybe you finally completed that extra half bath off the study, or tacked on a killer deck to better survey your backyard kingdom.
 You’ve been spending so much extra time at home, it was definitely the right time for a few upgrades — but now it’s time to see how these changes may have impacted your insurance policy, and whether or not you’ll need to update your homeowners insurance.

-“What we’ve seen in the midst of the pandemic is a large increase in building supply costs across the board,” says Melonie Jeffrey, office manager for the State Farm agent Heath Parker in Mobile, Alabama.
+“What we’ve seen in the midst of the pandemic is a large increase in building supply costs across the board,” says Melonie Jeffrey, office manager for the Heath Parker Agency LLC.
 “The upgrades to homes combined with increased costs to rebuild have caused homeowners to be uninsured without even realizing it,” Jeffrey says.

 Depending on what you’ve done, you may no longer have the coverage you need.
 Here’s what you need to know to determine if you need to update your homeowners insurance policy — or if you just need a policy review — and how to go about getting the coverage you need.

 “In most instances, a new policy isn’t necessary, rather you’ll need a review of your existing policy and in-depth conversation with your local agent to be sure all of your bases are covered when protecting one of your largest investments,” Jeffrey says.

 Any large change to your home or living situation should spark a conversation with your insurance policy holder.
 Here are some examples of times when you need to pick up the phone and let them know what’s going on in your life.